UBC-STAT/stat-406/syllabus.md

 semester.
 This can be done in any combination of worksheet points and labs (respecting the limit).
 Of course you can (and should!) do more, but this isn't required.
-You may submit up to 5 points at a time in a pull request and you may submit only 5 points per week.
-In your PR, there must be as many commits as points.
+You may submit up to 5 points at a time in a pull request and you may submit up to 5 points per week and only 1 PR per week.
+In your PR, there must be at least as many commits as points.
 So a PR with 2 worksheets and 1 lab should have at least 4 commits (probably one for each worksheet and 2 for the lab).
 This will be lightly enforced initially.
 The last day to open a PR is December 5.